JJ/hoborg/index.md

 ======

-A dieselpunk novel with Spanish-created robot hobos in a balcanized America at the beginning of the XX century
+A dieselpunk novel with Spanish-created robot hobos in a balcanized America at the beginning of the XX century.

 Plot outline
 ---------------